9QIX/HTB-SOCAnalyst/III. Windows Event Logs & Finding Evil/I. Introduction/II. Analyzing Evil With Sysmon & Event Logs.md

 ## Questions

-Sure!
-Here's a step-by-step explanation for each scenario:

 ### Scenario 1: DLL Hijacking Attack

 **Objective:** Replicate the DLL hijacking attack and provide the SHA256 hash of the malicious `WININET.dll`.